marios-zindilis/website-sources/books/ad-hoc-data-analysis-from-the-unix-command-line/counting-part-2-sort-and-uniq/index.md

 license: CC-BY-SA-3.0
 title: Counting Part 2 - sort and uniq
 first-published: 2016-11-13
+description: Counting string occurrences with sort and uniq
 ---

 So far we've seen how to use `cut`, `grep` and `wc` to select and count records